bullhorn/rest-api-docs/source/includes/_services.md

 ## PUT /services/RevenueRecognition/UnbilledRevenueDistributionBatch

-Handles the creation of an UnbilledRevenueDistributionBatch and it's subsequent association to UnbilledRevenueDistributions
+Handles the creation of an UnbilledRevenueDistributionBatch and its subsequent association to UnbilledRevenueDistributions

 ``` shell
 curl -X PUT \